binary-manu/arch-ansible/README.md

 machine.
 It was conceived to ease the preparation of virtual machines, but could be used to install on bare metal, with some tweaks.

+## Ansible version

+The playbook has been tested using Ansible 2.7 and higher.

 ## Installed system

 Unless some steps are skipped or customized, the installed system will